 4. Kolibri Content Pipeline, a set of software products that support automated processes to aggregate content from external sources and integrate it into Kolibri Studio, helping to build out the Kolibri Library.

 5. Kolibri Edtech Toolkit, a customizable set of resources to support understanding how to implement Kolibri to create effective learning environments in a do-it-yourself model.

-6. Kolibri Data Portal, a central online platform for aggregation of Kolibri learner data, to guide and support implementations involving installation of the Kolibri Application across multiple sites.
+6. Kolibri Data Portal, a central online platform for aggregation and reporting of Kolibri learner data, to guide and support implementations involving installation of the Kolibri Application across multiple sites.